adithya0402/pizzapi/README.rst

 Disclaimer
 -----------
-This is my fork of https://github.com/gamagori/pizzapi It's heavily modified and not well documented, but i'm going to get to that. the below example should work though.
+This is my fork of https://github.com/Magicjarvis/pizzapi It's heavily modified and not well documented.

-sorry! was kind of in a rush this morning.

 Setup
 -----